tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 say, new release branch name is `release_3_16`.

-Github (part 1): merge into iceperk master branch
+GitHub (part 1): merge into iceperk master branch
 -------------------------------------------------

 NOTE: branches can be merged manually or via PR.